1. Avoid Long, Cluttered Sentences

 18. Content Strategy for Inbound Marketing

-When you produce and publish great content, you’re more likely to draw visitors from organic search, link sharing and social media, among other inbound-driven tactics.
+When you produce and publish great content, you’re more likely to draw visitors from organic search, link sharing and social media, among other inbound marketing tactics.
 This lets an audience find you, instead of you seeking out an audience.

-Make sure to keep this checklist handy when implementing content marketing for your online business.
+Keep this copywriting checklist handy when implementing content marketing for your online business:

 19. Understand the Online Sales Funnel

 The goal of the online sales funnel is to understand where the consumer is in their path to purchase.
 Consumers behave much differently at the top of the funnel than at the bottom – thus your content should behave differently as well.
 The higher in the funnel they are, the more informative your content should be.
 Provide useful information to help them make an educated decision about their purchase.
 The more they find out, the more you can start to push product at them.
 Towards the end of the funnel, if you’ve done it correctly, they will reward a brand that has assisted them in making the best and most convenient choice possible.